List of foreign Saudi Professional League players

 Clubs listed are those for which the player has played at least one Pro game — and seasons are those in which the player has played at least one Pro League game.
 Note that seasons, not calendar years, are used.
 For example, "2008–11" indicates that the player has played in every season from 2008–09 to 2010–11, but not necessarily every calendar year from 2008 to 2011.
 Therefore, a player should always have a listing under at least two years — for instance, a player making his debut in 2011, during the 2011–12 season, will have '2011–12' after his name.
 This follows general practice in expressing sporting seasons in Saudi Arabia.

-116 of the 207 foreign FIFA-affiliated nations have been represented in the Pro League.
-On 28 August 2025, South Africa became the most recent country to be represented, with Elias Mokwana making his league debut for Al-Hazem against Damac.
+121 of the 207 foreign FIFA-affiliated nations have been represented in the Pro League.
+Kosovo became the most recent nation to be represented, with Bersant Celina making his debut for Al-Ettifaq against Al-Riyadh on 14 August 2026.

-In bold: players who have played at least one Premier League game in the current season (2025–26), and are still at a club for which they have played.
+In bold: players who have played at least one Premier League game in the current season (2026–27), and are still at a club for which they have played.
 This does not include current players of a Pro League club who have not played a Pro League game in the current season.